Other Common Names: giant cow parsley

 How Does it Reproduce?

-Reproduction is by seed and perennating buds formed on the crown and tuberous root stalk.
+Reproduction is by seed and perennating buds formed on the root crown and tuberous root stalk.
+Seed production is variable, with estimates ranging from 1,500 to 100,000 per plant.
+Seeds may remain viable in the soil for 7+ years.
 Abundant seed production, a persistent root stalk, and reproduction from perennating buds are cited as reasons for its capability to colonize rapidly.

 How Do I Control It?